Historicism: Karl Popper

 Another of his targets is what he terms "moral historicism", the attempt to infer moral values from the course of history; in Hegel's words, that "history is the world's court of justice".
-This may take the form of conservatism (former might is right), positivism (might is right) or futurism (presumed coming might is right).
-As against these, Popper says that he does not believe "that success proves anything or that history is our judge".
+Popper says that he does not believe "that success proves anything or that history is our judge".
 Futurism must be distinguished from prophecies that the right will prevail: these attempt to infer history from ethics, rather than ethics from history, and are therefore historicism in the normal sense rather than moral historicism.

 He also attacks what he calls "Historism", which he regards as distinct from historicism.
 By historism, he means the tendency to regard every argument or idea as completely accounted for by its historical context, as opposed to assessing it by its merits.
-In Popperian terms, the "New Historicism" is an example of historism rather than of historicism.